 For more information about first year options, please visit the Computer Science Faculty webpages.
 There is further information about the course on the University webpages.

-Candidates are advised to register for and sit the Cambridge Test of Mathematics for University Admission (CTMUA) in October.
-Information on the CTMUA can be found on the Cambridge Assessment Admissions Testing website.
-Candidates who are not able to sit the CTMUA will be required to take an at-interview admissions test, consisting of a one-hour maths/logic assessment of long and short questions.
+Candidates must register for and sit the Test of Mathematics for University Admission (TMUA) in October.
+Information on the TMUA can be found on the Cambridge Assessment Admissions Testing website.